Children & Youth Programs

 Our Whole Lives (OWL) is a series of age specific sexuality education curricula, grades K-1, grades 4-6, grades 7-9, Adult and Young Adult.
 OWL provides participants with age-appropriate information to help them make informed and responsible decisions about their sexual health and behavior.
 This program is offered every other year.

-Coming of Age — Ages 12-14 (Offered 2014-2015) The youth meet each month to explore a variety of daily spiritual practices as well as work on leadership, UU identity, and good old fun.
+Coming of Age — Ages 12-14 (Offered every other year) The youth meet each month to explore a variety of daily spiritual practices as well as work on leadership, UU identity, and good old fun.
 This program features a ropes course, a trip to Boston and a year-end service presented by the youth.
 This program is offered every other year

 Peace Jam — Ages 13-18 is a social-action leadership program that meets monthly to explore peace work and engage in service-learning projects.
 The program includes a Peace Jam Conference in the spring with a Nobel Peace Prize winner.